zteeed/zteeed.github.io/_posts/2019-12-29-when-fcrackzip-and-john-fail-on-encrypted-zips-cracker-ng-worked.md

 ---
-title: EN - Zip cracking with cracker-ng (w/o fcrackzip/john)
+title: EN - When fcrackzip and John fail on encrypted ZIPs, cracker-ng worked
 ---

 > This article might help you to retrieve plaintext passwords from zip